- About Us

 The credit score is a number grade attached to your credit report.
 Creditors consider your score when deciding whether to approve your application for a loan or credit card as well as how much credit to extend and at what interest rate.
 The higher your score, the better.
 Scores range from 300-850.

 What Determines Your Credit Score?

-Collateral: Your new home will be collateral for your loan.
-The lender will look carefully at the value and condition of the house to ensure it is worth as much money as you are borrowing.
-This is done through an appraisal.
+Your new home will be collateral for your loan.
+The lender will order an appraisal of the home to ensure it is worth as much money as you are borrowing.